WDUP-LP

-WDUP-LP (92.9 FM) is a Hip Hop and R&B formatted radio station that plays "Timeless" music from all eras.
+WDUP-LP (92.9 FM) is a Hip Hop and R&B formatted radio station that plays a variety of hip hop and R&B music from different eras.
 The station is licensed to serve the New London, Connecticut area.
 The station is owned by HP-NL Communications, Inc. and was assigned the WDUP-LP call letters by the Federal Communications Commission on February 28, 2014.